 Ferncliff Gardens – A small park mainly laid out to grassed areas and planting.
 The gardens link Beachfield Road to the Esplanade and form the eastern end of the coastal cliff walk.

-Sandham Grounds – Now devolved to Sandown Town Council for day to day management and maintenance.
-A traditional seafront park containing a wide range of activities; putting green, crazy golf, bowls, skate park and play equipment for toddlers and teenagers and public toilets.
+Sandham Grounds – Sandown Town Council are responsible for day-to-day management and maintenance.
+A traditional seafront park containing a wide range of activities, such as:

-Pier Gardens – Adjacent to the Victorian Pier, the gardens feature a colourful bedding plant display throughout the summer and autumn, there are also public toilets.
-The gardens date back to the opening of the pier in the 1880’s, they were originally comprised of shrubs and small trees converting to typical seaside bedding displays later in the 20th century
+Pier Gardens – Beside the Victorian Pier, the gardens feature a colourful bedding plant display throughout the summer and autumn.
+Public toilets are also available.
+The gardens date back to the opening of the pier in the 1880s.
+They were originally comprised of shrubs and small trees but were converted to typical seaside bedding displays later in the 20th century.

 Puckpool Park – A former military battery and originally opened as a park in 1929.

-There is a lot for families do at the park, with crazy golf, pitch and put course and tennis courts.
-There are also two cafes to choose from: A large cafe located in the park and a cafe located on the coastal path near Appley Beach.
+There is a lot for families do at the park, with crazy golf, pitch and putt course, and tennis courts.
+There are also two cafés to choose from.
+A large café is located in the park, and a smaller café is located on the coastal path near Appley Beach.

 The gardens include a chalet (Listed Grade II) built in about 1880, constructed of stone rubble with a wooden veranda.
 The inspiration for this building was probably the Swiss Chalet at Osborne House.

-The Cascades - Now devolved to Ventnor Town Council for day to day management and maintenance.
+The Cascades – Ventnor Town Council is now responsible for day-to-day management and maintenance.
 A landscaped garden with a Mediterranean theme laid out in 1903.
 The gardens are an excellent example of annual and permanent planting working together in harmony and feature a spectacular waterfall.

-Ventnor Park – The park dates back to circa 1880 when it was given to the town by the former Steephill Castle Estate and subsequently managed by Ventnor Urban District Council.
+Ventnor Park – The park dates back to around 1880 when it was given to the town by the former Steephill Castle Estate and managed by Ventnor Urban District Council.

-The site has upper and lower tiers and the upper tier forms a ridge which tends to protect the lower park from adverse weather, the southern side of the upper tier is a (fenced) cliff edge.
+The site has upper and lower tiers.
+The upper tier forms a ridge which tends to protect the lower park from adverse weather, and the southern side of the upper tier is a (fenced) cliff edge.
 The upper tier is mainly one large open grassed area with a shelter a weather station and an enclosed adult exercise park.
-The lower gardens however have a number of large areas of open grass with pathways bounded by wooded and shrubbed areas and there are a considerable number of mature and high amenity value trees throughout the park.
+The lower gardens however have a number of large areas of open grass with pathways bounded by shrubbery and wooded areas.
+And there are a considerable number of mature and high-value trees throughout the park.
 There is also an ornamental stream that runs the full length of the park which supports fish and waterfowl.
-The park hosts public toilets and a café with a pitch & putt, there is also a bandstand on site which holds events throughout the summer.
+The park hosts public toilets, a café, a pitch and putt, and a bandstand onsite which holds events throughout the summer.

-Ventnor Park is very popular and has won a number of prestigious awards including South & South East England In Bloom Gold Medal awards in 2013, 2014, 2015 and 2016 and in 2014 & 2016 it was also the S&SEEIB ‘Park of the Year’.
-In 2015 it won a BALI award where it was placed top 5 nationally.
+Ventnor Park is very popular and has won a number of prestigious awards including South & South East England In Bloom (SSEIB) Gold Medal awards in 2013, 2014, 2015 and 2016.
+And in 2014 and 2016, it was also the SSEIB ‘Park of the Year’.
+In 2015, it won a BALI award where it was placed in the top five nationally.